kohlhofer/Crossings/characters/proprietor.md

 - Keeps a shotgun behind the bar, but has never used it
 - More like a patron than a proprietor, often absent or asleep
 - Fiercely protective of his "bar" and the people who gather there
+- Endures hardship by inertia, refusing to change or seek help, and expects others to do the same.
+His suffering is a fixture of the bar, as much as the regulars themselves.

 ## Behaviors and Scene Cues